 Investments in real estate are carried at cost less accumulated depreciation and impairment losses.
 The cost of investments in real estate reflects their purchase price or development cost.
 The Company evaluates each acquisition transaction to determine whether the acquired asset meets the definition of a business.
-Under Accounting Standards Update ("ASU") 2017-1, Business Combinations (Topic 805): Clarifying the Definition of a

-Business, an acquisition does not qualify as a business when there is no substantive process acquired or substantially all of the fair value is concentrated in a single identifiable asset or group of similar identifiable assets or the acquisition does not include a substantive process in the form of an acquired workforce or an acquired contract that cannot be replaced without significant cost, effort or delay.
+Under Accounting Standards Update ("ASU") 2017-1, Business Combinations (Topic 805): Clarifying the Definition of a Business, an acquisition does not qualify as a business when there is no substantive process acquired or substantially all of the fair value is concentrated in a single identifiable asset or group of similar identifiable assets or the acquisition does not include a substantive process in the form of an acquired workforce or an acquired contract that cannot be replaced without significant cost, effort or delay.
 Transaction costs related to acquisitions that are asset acquisitions are capitalized as part of the cost basis of the acquired assets, while transaction costs for acquisitions that are deemed to be acquisitions of a business are expensed as incurred.
 Improvements and replacements are capitalized when they extend the useful life or improve the productive capacity of the asset.
 Costs of repairs and maintenance are expensed as incurred.

 The Company incurs various costs in the leasing and development of its properties.
 Amounts paid to tenants that incentivize them to extend or otherwise amend an existing lease or to sign a new lease agreement are capitalized to lease incentives on the Company's consolidated balance sheets.
 Tenant improvements are capitalized to building and improvements within the Company's consolidated balance sheets.
 Costs incurred which are directly related to properties under development, which include pre-construction costs essential to the development of the property, development costs, construction costs, interest costs and real estate taxes and insurance, are capitalized during the period of development as construction in progress.
-After the determination is made to capitalize a cost, it is allocated to the specific component of a project that benefited.
 Determination of when a development project commences, and capitalization begins, and when a development project has reached substantial completion, and is available for occupancy and capitalization must cease, involves a degree of judgment.
 The Company does not engage in speculative real estate development.
 The Company does, however, opportunistically agree to reimburse certain of its tenants for development costs at its properties in exchange for contractually-specified rent that generally increases proportionally with its funding.

-The Company allocates the purchase price of acquired properties accounted for as asset acquisitions to tangible and identifiable intangible assets or liabilities based on their relative fair values.
+The Company allocates the purchase price of acquired properties accounted for as asset acquisitions to tangible assets and liabilities and identifiable intangible assets or liabilities, if any, based on their relative fair values.
 Tangible assets may include land, site improvements and buildings.
-Intangible assets may include the value of in-place leases and above- and below-market leases and other identifiable intangible assets or liabilities based on lease or property specific characteristics.
+Intangible assets may include the value of inplace leases and above- and below-market leases and other identifiable intangible assets or liabilities based on lease or property specific characteristics.